 The stomach lies on the left side of the upper abdomen.
-When we eat, food passes down the food pipe (esophagus) into the stomach.
+When we eat, food passes down the food pipe (oesophagus) into the stomach.
 It makes acid and some chemicals (enzymes) that help to digest food.
 The muscles in the wall of the stomach tighten (contract) to mix the food and force it to pass into the first part of the small intestine (duodenum).

 Cancer is a disease in which cells grow uncontrollably and do not die when they should.
 These cancer cells can travel and have the ability to spread to other parts of the body.